hwdeboer1977/midnight-polisZK/docs/privacy.md

 ### The 2026-08-25 run was not custodial at all

-Both employees held their own 1AM wallets, supplied their own coin and encryption public keys into the roster, and one derived her own claim key from her own passphrase and claimed with it.
+Both employees held their own 1AM wallets and supplied their own coin and encryption public keys into the roster.
 No key in that chain was derived from the employer's passphrase.
+(That run predates the claim key's removal — one of them derived her own claim key from her own passphrase and claimed with it.)

 `claim` makes that structural rather than a matter of good practice: it rebuilds `payeeBinding` from `ownPublicKey()`, so a benefit can only be claimed by the